tensorpack/tensorpack/examples/FasterRCNN/README.md

 # Faster-RCNN / Mask-RCNN on COCO
-This example aims to provide a minimal (1.3k lines) multi-GPU implementation of Faster-RCNN / Mask-RCNN (without FPN) on COCO.
+This example aims to provide a minimal (1.3k lines) multi-GPU implementation of Faster-RCNN & Mask-RCNN (with ResNet backbones) on COCO.

 ## Dependencies
 + Python 3; TensorFlow >= 1.4.0